17th Avenue Improvements

 Project Schedule

-• Summer/early fall 2023: public input on preliminary design concepts
+• August 8 – October 20, 2023: Public engagement on preliminary design concepts

 Sign up for project updates!